vts-contributor/vts-kit-kong-ingress-controller/README.md

   $ kubectl apply -f /3-kong-db-install/3.kong-install.yaml
 ```
 - In addition, you can install konga to manage the kong ingress controller.
-- To start konga-db, apply file included inside the installation folder 4-kong-db-install.
+- To start konga-db, apply file included inside the installation folder [4-konga-db-install](/4-konga-db-install/1-konga-db-install.yaml).
 ```cmd
   $ kubectl apply -f /4-konga-db-install/1.konga-db-install.yaml
 ```
 ## PORT

 The Gateway will be available on the following ports on your server:\
-These are the default settings, you can change it in the install. \
+These are the default settings, you can change it in [1-kong-dbless-install](/1-kong-dbless-install/2.kong-install.yaml) or [3-kong-db-install](/3-kong-db-install/3-kong-install.yaml) before install. \
 `:31313` on which Kong listens for incoming HTTP traffic from your clients, and forwards it to your upstream services.\
 `:31314` on which Kong listens for incoming HTTPS traffic from your clients, and forwards it to your upstream services.\
 `:31315` on which the Admin API used to configure Kong HTTP listens.\